waynodiablo/Oystercard/thermostat/5_thermostat_logic.md

 [Back to the Challenge Map](0_challenge_map.md)

 Alrighty.
-Now that you've got the basics under your fingers, it's time for a new domain.This domain is probably simpler than the airport challenge, but
+Now that you've got the basics under your fingers, it's time for a new domain.

 In this challenge, you will build the logic needed to model a simple thermostat.